-- Use only reproduction-quality images of the official seal provided by URCM.
+- Use only reproduction-quality images of the official seal provided by UBSC.
 Use the seal in its entirety.
 It must never appear partially or used as an element of a larger design.

 - Use the seal in its normal orientation — it may never be turned, altered, screened back or used in part.